Danjaye/tanks/README.md

 # tanks
-It's a tank game.
-Documentation will either come here or at my website https://danjaye.lol
+It's a tank game written in javascript.
+Documentation is at https://danjaye.lol/tanksdoc but also might come here sometime

 - tanks.js is the central server
 - tank.js is the dedicated server